joshuaguinness/Natural-Language-to-iCal/README.md

 ### Project Overview
 This repository hosts the code and accompanying documentation for our group's project, which converts a user’s schedule information from a natural language input to an output in the standard iCalendar (.ics) format.

-Users can easily create new calendar events using only their keyboard, providing information such as the event's name, date, and time together as part of one input string.
+Users are able to easily create new calendar events using only their keyboard, providing information such as the event's name, date, and time together as part of one input string.

 For example, natural language user input such as the following:
 ```js